New Zealand Qualifications Authority

 The New Zealand Qualifications Authority (NZQA; Mana Tohu Mātauranga o Aotearoa) is the New Zealand government Crown entity tasked with administering educational assessment and qualifications.
 It was established by the Education Act 1989.

 NZQA administers the National Certificate of Educational Achievement (NCEA) and the New Zealand Scholarship for secondary school students.
-It is also responsible for the quality assurance of non-university, tertiary training providers, the New Zealand Register of Quality Assured Qualifications, and the New Zealand Qualifications Framework (National Qualifications Framework).
+It is also responsible for the quality assurance of non-university, tertiary training providers, the New Zealand Register of Quality Assured Qualifications, and the New Zealand Qualifications Framework.
 It has further roles in evaluating overseas qualifications.

-In July 1990 it took over the work of the former Universities Entrance Board, the Ministry of Education's examinations, the Trades Certification Board and the Authority for Advanced Vocational Awards.
+In July 1990 it took over the work of the former Universities Entrance Board, the Ministry of Education's examinations, the Trades Certification Board, and the Authority for Advanced Vocational Awards.

-NZQA is funded from the central government as well as fees, with the budget being about $70 million each year.
+NZQA is funded from the central government and third party revenue, and as of 2022 had an annual budget of approximately $80 million.

 Governance

-The Chief Executive, Grant Klinkum, and Board Chair, Murray Strong, were both appointed in 2014 and remain in place as of 2020.
-Poutasi had previously been the Director General of Health and worked in senior management roles across the health sector.
-Suckling is a governance specialist and heads a Board appointed by the Minister of Education that represents industry, communication, and education interests.
+As of 2023, Grant Klinkum was the Chief Executive, supported by Alex Bidois, Utufa’asisili Rosemary Mose, Eve McMahon, Jann Marshall and Tim Bowron, and Tracey Martin was Chair of the NZQA Board.

 Māori strategy

 NZQA's Māori strategy, Te Rautaki Māori 2012–2017, guides NZQA towards fulfilling its contribution to the government's education sector goal of Māori enjoying and achieving education success as Māori.
-The strategy was launched in June 2012 with the two main goals of Accelerated Māori learner success and advanced use of mātauranga Māori.
+The strategy was launched in June 2012 with the two main goals of Accelerated Māori learner success and advanced use of Mātauranga Māori.

 NZQA has also produced two publications that support these goals – Enhancing Mātauranga Māori and Global Indigenous Knowledge (launched April 2014) and the earlier Conversations on Mātauranga Māori (launched July 2012).

 Review

 A Targeted Review of Qualifications (TRoQ) at levels 1–6 on New Zealand's ten-level qualifications framework commenced in 2008.
-The review aimed to ensure that New Zealand qualifications are useful and relevant to current and future learners, employers and other stakeholders.
+The review aimed to ensure that New Zealand qualifications are useful and relevant to current and future learners, employers, and other stakeholders.
 NZQA administers the New Zealand Qualifications Framework (NZQF) which was established in July 2010 as a result of the Targeted Review and is a comprehensive, up-to-date list of all non-university quality assured qualifications in New Zealand.